top of page

 Benjamin Shepherd was born in Nashville TN surrounded by country music and the bar bands that his father moonlit in.
 When he moved to Richmond, Virginia at eighteen he began composing original songs inspired by late 90's Pacific NW indie rock, 80's post-punk, and mid-century rock 'n' roll records.
 This soon led to a passion for the 1960's folk revival and contemporary singer-songwriters which sent him to New York City in pursuit of the Antifolk scene of the East Village where he began to hone his solo performances and develop a lyrically-focused songwriting style.

 Having lived between Richmond and New York, touring the country, and beginning and ending with various bands along the way (The Veins, Nervous Ticks, Stake, Southside Stranglers), Shepherd recorded "Eleven For The Road" in 2014--a live solo performance captured in one take at Montrose Recording--that would become his first studio LP.
-He's since released an album of full band arrangements titled "Hold the Line" with the help of Kevin Guild (Devil's Hand, Diamond Hairbrush), Tyler Williams (The Head And The Heart), Charlie Glenn (The Trillions, Thao & The Get Down Stay Down), and Adrian Olsen (Spacebomb Studios, Avers) which can be heard on all major music platforms.
-His third album, "This Was Supposed to Be Temporary" will be out in early 2023..
+He later put out an album of full band arrangements titled "Hold the Line" with the help of Kevin Guild (Devil's Hand, Diamond Hairbrush), Tyler Williams (The Head And The Heart), Charlie Glenn (The Trillions, Thao & The Get Down Stay Down), and Adrian Olsen (Spacebomb Studios, Avers) which can be heard on all major music platforms.
+His third album "This Was Supposed to Be Temporary" was released 2023 featuring contributions from Guild, Olsen, Glenn, and others.

 Press